 - Add/delete Admins

 - View status or your accounts

-A domain-identity* is a anonymous forwarder to your Countermail account, you can both send and receive email from/to a domain-identity, but it shares the same Login-credentials and share the same Inbox and data, and if you add the domain-identity to your PGP-keypair, it shares the same keypair (optional).
+A domain-identity* (domain-alias) is a anonymous forwarder to your Countermail account, you can both send and receive email from/to a domain-identity, but it shares the same Login-credentials and share the same Inbox and data as your main Countermail-account, and if you add the domain-identity to your PGP-keypair, it shares the same keypair (optional).

 You still login with your normal Countermail account-name.
 You can create unlimited with domain-identities.
 Domain-identities are free, no extra costs.

 A domain-user is a separate account under your own domain, the domain-user has its own login-credentials, its own Inbox, and its own keypair.
 It has no special limitations (as a domain-identity has).
 It's like a separate premium account.
-The first 7 days are free, then you need to pay for it, if you want to continue using it.
-You login with "firstname.lastname@example.org" and with its own password.
+The first 10 days are free, then you need to pay for the domain-user (if you want to continue using it).
+With a domain-user, you must login with "firstname.lastname@example.org" and with its own password.

 You can add & remove domain-users under Settings / Domain panel.
 Warning!
-A domain-user requires its own premium subscription, so you should not delete a domain-user.
+A domain-user requires its own premium subscription payment, so you should not delete a paid domain-user.
 If you want to keep the premium subscription but delete the domain-user, you should contact us first so we can transfer the premium time to the new account.